 The module will study some of the major works in the history of modern philosophy of cognitive science and artificial intelligence.
-An indicative list of topics is: The Turing test; the Chinese Room argument; the frame problem; connectionism; extended and embodied cognition; artificial consciousness.
+An indicative list of topics is the Turing test; the Chinese Room argument; the frame problem; connectionism; extended and embodied cognition; artificial consciousness.
 The approach will be philosophical and critical, and will involve the close reading of texts.
 Students will be expected to engage critically with the works being studied and to formulate and argue for their own views on the issues covered.

-This module appears in:
+This module appears in the following module collections.

 Also available under code PL609 (Level 5)

 Method of assessment